yuzutao1990/yucleiclab.github.io/index.md

 ---
 ---

-# Chemical biology lab in GIS---Where Chemical biology and Functional genomics meet
+# Where Chemical biology and Functional genomics meet

 The YUcleic Lab is a chemical biology lab dedicated to translational research targeting cellular nucleic acids.
 We integrate functional genomics, chemical biology, and molecular pharmacology to advance RNA- and DNA-targeted drug discovery.
 Our goal is to re-engineer small molecules and antisense oligonucleotides (ASOs) for gene-selective regulation, paving the way for rational drug design.
-By leveraging cutting-edge gene-targeting strategies, structural biology, sequencing technologies, and computational approaches, we aim to unlock RNA and DNA as precise therapeutic target, addressing diseases linked to genomic dysregulation and undruggable pathways.
+By leveraging cutting-edge gene-targeting strategies, structural biology, sequencing technologies, and computational approaches, we aim to unlock RNA and DNA as precise therapeutic targets, addressing diseases linked to genomic dysregulation and undruggable pathways.

 {% include section.html %}